cshoben/cs201-resources/installingSoftware.md

   <img src="images/jshell_mac.png" width="400" />
 </div>

 ***While JShell allows you to use basic Java functionality and expressions, it is not what we use for coursework in CompSci 201.
-Most of the coding will be done via IntelliJ IDEA, as described below.***
+Most of the coding will be done in VS Code, as described below.***

 You can type `/exit` to quit jshell in your terminal.

 ## Installing Visual Studio Code

 At Duke we will use Visual Studio Code as the official development environment (IDE) for CompSci 201.
-In the past we have used Eclipse and IntelliJ, but we are switching to VSCode in Spring 2022.
+In the past we have used Eclipse and IntelliJ, but we are switching to VS Code in Spring 2022.
 This portion of the guide was made possible with support from Raj Kundu (T'22).

 ### Download Visual Studio Code